emiespo/zz9kmandel/README.md

 # KNOWN BUGS

-It seems to work most of the times, but sometimes it just won't load or end up crashing the board (one of the ARM core gets stuck).<br/>
+It seems to work most of the times, but sometimes it just won't load or end up crashing the board (one of the ARM cores gets stuck).<br/>
 Apparently this is due to the second ARM core not properly resetting and getting stuck somewhere (an IRQ?).<br/>
 Seems to be an issue with firmwares 1.5+ (at least on my setup even the existing examples have never worked properly).